South Orange Family Dentist Discusses Pregnant Patients Visiting our Office

 What You Can Do

-Talk to your dentist about postponing routine dental x-rays if your oral health will allow it.
+Talk to Dr. Mitchell-Douglas about postponing routine dental x-rays if your oral health will allow it.
 Some people may need X-rays as often as every six months.
-People who visit your South Organge family dentist regularly and have excellent oral health may need X-rays only every three years or so.
+People who visit our South Organge family dentist regularly and have excellent oral health may need X-rays only every three years or so.

-Seek out a dentist that uses digital imaging technology.
+Seek out a professional here at Essex Dental Associates that uses digital imaging technology.
 It limits your radiation exposure dramatically and offers immediate viewing of the image and easy storage and recall for comparison.

-It’s always a good idea to use a leaded apron to minimize exposure and to let your dentist know that you are pregnant.
+It’s always a good idea to use a leaded apron to minimize exposure and to let our team know that you are pregnant.